ricardojoserf/SharpCovertTube/README.md

 -------------------

 ## Configuration

+There are some values you can change, you can find them in line 17 of [Program.cs file](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube/Program.cs) for the regular binary and in [SharpCovertTube.cs file](https://github.com/ricardojoserf/SharpCovertTube/blob/main/SharpCovertTube_Service/SharpCovertTube.cs) for the service binary.
+Only the first two ones need to be updated:

 - **channel_id** (Mandatory!!!): Get your Youtube channel ID from [here](https://www.youtube.com/account_advanced).
 - **api_key** (Mandatory!!!): To get the API key create an application and generate the key from [here](https://console.cloud.google.com/apis/credentials).